cisagov/ScubaGear/baselines/powerplatform.md

     Model-Driven apps revolve around building the view and controller on top of the model.

-3.  **Power Pages**: These apps are created to be either internal or external facing websites.
+3.  **Power Pages**: These apps that are created to function as either internal or external facing websites.

 **Power Automate**: This is an online tool within the Microsoft 365 applications and add-ins used to create automated workflows between apps